gradosevic/ag-custom-admin/readme.txt

 = 1.2.6.3 =
 * Included colorizer ON/OFF option to exported settings
-* Automaticaly saving settings after importing
+* Automatically saving settings after importing
 * Fixed issue with admin bar on site pages
-* Added option for switching between admin and site pages(on wp logo, top left corner on admin bar)
+* Added option for switching between admin and site pages(on WP logo, top left corner on admin bar)
-* Fixed custom Howdy text for other languanges than English.
+* Fixed custom Howdy text for other languages than English.

 = 1.2.6.2 =
 * Added custom brand logo url